TIMELY: FAQs for University Employees about Possible Federal Immigration Enforcement Actions on University Property

 Associate Campus Counsel:

-Liane Ko is the campus Public Records Coordinator and Subpoena Coordinator.
+Liane Wong is the campus Public Records Coordinator and Subpoena Coordinator.
 She is responsible for managing the University responses to public records requests and subpoenas.
 Liane provides guidance, consultation, and training to custodians of records with the interpretation and application of the California Public Records Act (CPRA) and Information Practices Act (IPA).
-Liane has over 18 years of campus experience ranging from project and policy development, business operations, human resources, and data management.
+Liane joined the campus in 1997, with experience ranging from project and policy development, business operations, human resources, and data management.
 Liane earned her B.S. in Business Administration and M.P.A. in Public Administration from California State University, Hayward.
 She also completed the 13-month campus Leadership Development Program (LDP) in 2005.